jackyzha0/jackyzha0.github.io/content/thoughts/A City is not a Computer.md

 ### 'New Cities'
 Is it possible to build 'smart cities' tabula rasa?

-A sort of [Collingridge problem](thoughts/catch%2022.md) where they are constantly developing and "versioning" much like a software product in an agile process.
+A sort of [Collingridge dilemma](thoughts/Collingridge%20dilemma.md) where they are constantly developing and "versioning" much like a software product in an agile process.

-Does this only appeal to us because of the recent obsession of [computation](thoughts/computability.md) as a metaphor?

 ### Cities as information centres
 Not only for transmitting information within a generation (breadth-wise) but also between generations (depth-wise): [generational learning](thoughts/generational%20learning.md) and [Theory of Niche Construction](thoughts/Theory%20of%20Niche%20Construction.md)!